 National Capital Girl Scout Council: In 1924, this council was incorporated under the corporate laws of the State of Virginia as the Girl Scouts of the District of Columbia.
 The name later changed to the National Capital Girl Scout Council.

-Girl Scout Council of Southern Maryland: In 1935, Prince George's Country, MD, be came a separate council receiving an official charter as Girl Scouts of Prince George's County.
+Girl Scout Council of Southern Maryland: In 1935, Prince George's Country, MD, became a separate council receiving an official charter as Girl Scouts of Prince George's County.
 In 1957, troops from St. Mary's County, MD, were included with Prince George's County and the name was changed to Girl Scout Council of Southern Maryland.

-Arlington Girl Scout Council: In 1938, there was chartered the Arlington County area ( it also included troops in adjoining cities of Falls Church and Fairfax and Fairfax County)
+Arlington Girl Scout Council: In 1938, there was chartered the Arlington County area (it also included troops in adjoining cities of Falls Church and Fairfax and Fairfax County)

 The recommendation to replace the existing five councils and the lone troops in the Washington metropolitan area with one council was arrived at largely from the fact that a larger, united council affords unified direction and consequently greater flexibility in managing the total pool of talents, facilities and funds available to Girl Scouting in the area.
 These findings were well supported by documents of the study.